 Out of Critical Care

-Less than two months later I was back at work in July 2017 as if I'd never been away, doing IT security work for the Met Police in London where I had last been in professional employment.
+Less than two months later I was back at work in July 2017, doing IT security work for the Met Police in London where I had last been in professional employment.

 So, you may ask “what changed?”
 I have given this a lot of thought and pondered endlessly - my hugely insightful response is “I dunno”